enioka-Haute-Couture/enioka_scan/enioka_scan/src/main/java/com/enioka/scanner/bt/README.md

 ## Why this SDK

 Most of the time, the device manufacturer provides a dedicated SDK for their devices.
-So instead of using this generic SDK, it is simpler to just create a connector using the vendor SDK (and some are actually available from us).
+So instead of using this generic SDK, it is simpler to just create a connector using the vendor SDK (and some are actually available from the authors of this library).

 However:
 * Most vendor SDK (perhaps even all?) are rather OSS unfriendly and just cannot be redistributed or even linked to.